ChristopherDuggan/WoD/rules.md

 |8               |Difficult (playing all of '2112' on your guitar)
 |9               |Extreme (sealing a million dollar deal with reluctant folks)

-| TOTAL SUCCESS DIE | DEGREE OF SUCCESS
+| TOTAL SUCCESS DIE | DEGREE OF SUCESS
 -----------------|-----
 |0               | Failure
 |1               |Marginal (getting a stranger to flirt with you)